 While wildfires are an annual occurrence all over the world, destroying natural wonders and causing deforestation, they also result in vast amounts of pollutants into the air.
-With wildfires having a lasting impact regarding air quality, here is some insight from our air quality experts, Tobias Zimmerman & Chris Ecob.
+Wildfire seasons in many parts of the world are starting earlier and are lasting longer resulting in devasting effects on communities.

-The biggest health threat from smoke comes from fine particles.
-Forest fires generally cause particles of less than 1 micrometers – also known as PM1– that are fine enough to penetrate deep into the lungs.
+The biggest health threat from smoke comes from microscopic fine particles.
+Forest fires generally cause particles of less than 1 micrometers – also known as PM1– that are fine enough to penetrate deep into the lungs and bloodstreams of local residents.
 Additionally, the chemicals generated from these fires are greenhouse gases (carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O)) and photochemically reactive compounds (e.g., carbon monoxide (CO), non methane volatile organic carbon (NMVOC), nitrogen oxides (NOx), and ozone (O3)).
 These contaminants can cause a range of health problems, from burning eyes and a runny nose to aggravated chronic heart and lung diseases.

 The best solution to not only address the fine particulates and chemicals from wildfires, but to also provide long term improved Indoor Air Quality we recommend the following filter setup: use a Hi-Flo ePM1 60% followed by the CityCarb I (ePM1 70%).
-This setup would provide you with ePM1 85% particulate efficiency of the total filter system according to ISO 16890 and over 95% removal efficiency against ozone and nitrogen dioxide according to ISO 10121-2.
+This setup would provide you with ePM1 85% particulate efficiency of the total filter system according to ISO 16890 and over 80% removal efficiency against ozone and over 70% removal efficiency against nitrogen dioxide according to ISO 10121-3.

 For individual rooms where you’re recirculating air to keep toxic pollutants out of your home, one of the following state-of-the-art air purifiers is a great way to keep patriculates at a minimum: